 Ah, South Africa.
-Home to the legendary Big Five, fascinating tribes, vast open plains and… me.
-So, if you’re planning a trip to the motherland and are fretting over all the negative stories on the news and tedious travel guides written by once-off visitors, then you’re finally in the right place.
+Home to the famous Table mountain in Cape Town, fascinating tribes, vast open plains and… me.
+If you’re planning a trip to the motherland and are fretting over all the negative stories on the news and tedious travel guides written by once-off visitors, then you’re finally in the right place.
 Pour yourself a cup of tea, grab a comfy chair and sit back, because I’m about to give you the inside scoop on Cape Town.
 The good, the bad, and the beautiful!

 I am a gypsy at heart, so staying in one place for too long has never been an option for me.
 I love the romance of being lost in a new city, overhearing snippets of conversation in foreign tongues, and totally immersing into new cultures that push me out of my westernized comfort-zone.

 Thankfully, I was born in South Africa.
 Throughout my life I have had the privilege of living in (almost) every major city in the country and even spent a year volunteering, waitressing, and surfing my way along the country’s coastline in an epic road trip (in a not so epic car) that took me from Mozambique to Cape Town.

 This was an incredibly eye-opening experience, as my mind truly began to comprehend the complexity of my country.
 South Africa is as beautiful as it is diverse and is home to 11 official languages, 12 major tribes and countless other cultures (I’ll be writing about this soon).
 There is enough variety here to satiate the most curious explorers and then some!